stemn/stemn-frontend/websiteNew/README.md

 Make sure the **stemn-website-live** repo is cloned and in `../../stemn-website-live` `npm run build`.
 This will build the minified dist for production use.
 `npm run deploy`.
-This will copy the dist to the stemn-website-live repo where it will then be pushed and pulled on the server. (see `./scripts/deploy.js`)
+This will copy the dist to the stemn-website-live repo.
+`npm run release`.
+Inside the `stemn-website-server` repo